yetirita/Sentiment-Analysis-Bert-CoronaVirus-tweets/README.md

 Accuracy of 3-class Classification with based on the model of 5-class: 93.31%

-Accuracy of deep learning models (5-class classification):
+Accuracy of deep learning models (based on 5-class classification):

 | Model      | 3-class classification     | 5-class classification     |
 | ---------- | :-----------------------:  | :------------------------: |